withastro/astro/.changeset/eighty-ladybugs-shake.md

 'astro': patch
 ---

-Fix DEV mode on Safari when view transitioning to `client:only` components
+Fixes an error in dev mode on Safari where view transitions prevented navigating to pages with `client:only` components